-A. Asymptomatic Fully Vaccinated Staff
+B. Asymptomatic Fully Vaccinated Staff Who Have Been Exposed to COVID-19

 Staff who have been fully vaccinated against COVID-19 do not need to quarantine or furlough after exposure to COVID-19, so long as they remain asymptomatic.
 These staff must wear well-fitting face masks while at work.
 The use of cloth masks or other homemade masks (e.g., bandanas, scarves) for clinical and direct support staff providing direct care to individuals, is not permitted.
+Employers should consult their respiratory protection policies and/or OSHA policies to determine if N95 respirators should be used.

-Fully vaccinated is defined, for purposes of this guidance, as being 2 or more weeks after the final dose of the vaccine approved by the FDA or authorized by the FDA for emergency use or listed by the World Health Organization.
-Providers may require staff to provide proof of vaccination (e.g. Excelsior Pass or COVID-19 CDC vaccine administration card, or other vaccine provider sourced document) to be considered vaccinated.
+Fully vaccinated is defined, for purposes of this guidance, as being 2 or more weeks after the final dose of the primary vaccine series approved by the FDA or authorized by the FDA for emergency use or listed by the World Health Organization.
+Providers may require staff to provide proof of vaccination(e.g. Excelsior Pass or COVID-19 CDC vaccine administration card, or other vaccine provider sourced document) to be considered vaccinated.

-Please note that work restrictions should still be considered for staff with underlying immunocompromising conditions which might impact the level of protection provided by the vaccine.
+Please note that work restrictions should still be considered for staff with underlying immunocompromising conditions which might impact the level of protection provided by thevaccine.

-B. Asymptomatic Staff Who Have Recently Recovered From COVID-19
+C. Asymptomatic Staff Who Have Recently Recovered From COVID-19

 Staff who have recently recovered from COVID 19 do not need to quarantine or furlough after new exposure to COVID-19, so long as they remain asymptomatic.
 These staff must wear well-fitting face masks while at work.
+Employers should consult their respiratory protection policies and/or OSHA policies to determine if N95 respirators should be used.

-Recently recovered, for purposes of this guidance, is defined as: 1) having recovered from laboratory-confirmed COVID-19 by meeting the criteria for discontinuation of isolation; 2) within the 3-month period after either the initial onset of symptoms related to the laboratory confirmedCOVID-19 infection or, if asymptomatic during the illness, the date of the laboratory confirmedtest.
+Recently recovered, for purposes of this guidance, is defined as: 1) having recovered from laboratory-confirmed COVID-19 by meeting the criteria for discontinuation of isolation; 2) within the 3-month period after either the initial onset of symptoms related to the laboratory confirmedCOVID-19 infection or, if asymptomatic during the illness, the date of the laboratory confirmed test.